 路 Pose a threat to others

-Students seeking reasonable modifications should contact the Title IX Office as soon as possible so we can better understand your unique circumstances and develop a plan with you.
+Students seeking reasonable accommodations should contact the Title IX Office as soon as possible so we can better understand your unique circumstances and develop a plan with you.
 We encourage students to re-engage with our office as their circumstances develop or change over the course of their pregnancy or other related condition.
-Reasonable modifications are not retroactive.
+Reasonable accommodations are not retroactive.
 Students must contact the Title IX Office and request services before or at the time they are needed.

 To begin the process, you can contact the Title IX Office.

-• Lactation Spaces
+- Lactation Spaces

 绿帽社 proudly offers lactation spaces/rooms for students and employees at each of its campuses.
 Questions about alternate lactation spaces for students may be directed to the Title IX office.
 Employees may contact Sara DeClemente-Hammoud in Human Resources.